|Applicant Competition||Very Low|

 The application deadline for Fall 2020 has passed.
 Applications were due on Jan 15, 2020.

-What are the requirements for admission to University of Oregon and what considerations affect admission decisions?
+What are the requirements for admission to University of Oregon and what student information is used for admission decisions?

 |High School GPA||Required|